boabangf/GNN_RL_gene_trajectory_perturbation/README.md

-UBC 5th September 2025, Title of  Talk: **** Machine Learning Optimization Methods and Their Application to Predicting Stem Cell Differentiation Using GNNs and Reinforcement Learning-UBC 5th September 2025****
+UBC Seminar: 5th September 2025, Title of  Talk: **** Machine Learning Optimization Methods and Their Application to Predicting Stem Cell Differentiation Using GNNs and Reinforcement Learning-UBC 5th September 2025****

 ***Escaping Local Optima in the Waddington Landscape: A Multi-Stage TRPO–PPO  Approach for Single-Cell Perturbation Analysis - Under Review in IEEE Transactions on Computational Biology and Bioinformatics***